 Primary Exercise: Push-Ups

-Variation: Knee Push-Up
+Variation: Plyometric Push-Up

 3. Planks